sydcanem/split2obj/README.md

       })

 Note:
-Not a node module yet so no `npm install` yet.
+Not a node module yet so no `npm install`.
 Installation is to grab the repo itself and put the split2obj.js on your projects' lib directory.